 Cash App is a peer-to-peer payment service that’s catching on fast.
-In 2020, Cash App grossed $385 million, representing a 212 percent increase in profits from the year before.
+Cash App grossed $385 million in 2020, representing a 212 percent increase in profits from the year before.

 “Cash App is a relatively strong option for sharing cash and its other functionality.
 It’s not too different from Zelle, Paypal or Venmo,” says Ray Kimble, Founder and CEO of security firm Kuma LLC.

-These days more of us are using computers and smartphones for our banking needs.
+More and more Americans are using computers and smartphones for our banking needs.
 About 65 percent of Americans are expected to bank online by 2022.
 If you’re looking for a new payment app, Cash App might do the trick, but there are some drawbacks.
 Here’s what to know about Cash App before signing up.

 What Is Cash App?

 Cash App is a mobile app-focused money transfer service.
 You can send and receive funds directly and quickly, like you could with PayPal or Venmo.
 But Cash App features a few other functions as well.